Red0Core/SearchSystem/ARCHITECTURE.md

 1. **Cache lookup**: the SHA-256 hash of the raw query becomes the cache key.
    Cache hits short-circuit the remaining steps and log a cheap timing entry.
-2. **Classification**: `classify_query` identifies URLs, articles, and brand intent.
+2. **Classification**: `classify_query` identifies URLs, articles, brand intent, and stores `raw_generic_tokens` (unmodified alphabet) alongside normalized ones so Elasticsearch clauses can stay bilingual.
-3. **Query building** (`build_es_query`): constructs a bool query with `track_total_hits=false` and field-specific logic:
+3. **Query building** (`build_es_query`): constructs a bool query with `track_total_hits=false`, constant field lists, and helper builders for each
+   branch:
    - Article queries prioritize `product_code_normalized` and `title`.
    - URL queries run `multi_match` over `search_text` and transliterated text.
    - Brand-only queries filter on `manufacturer_brand_tokens`, add a boosted `constant_score` clause for those canonical IDs, and then use the brand labels to rank within the filtered set; if the filter returns zero hits the service automatically retries without the filter so the user still sees something useful.
-  - Brand+generic queries first run with the same brand filter to guarantee brand-first ordering, but fall back to a boosted, filter-less query if the brand inventory is empty so mixed queries never return blank pages.
+   - Brand+generic queries first run with the same brand filter to guarantee brand-first ordering; `raw_generic_tokens` are joined as-is, and transliterated tokens are only used when no Cyrillic text is available.
+If the brand inventory is empty the service rebuilds the query without the filter but keeps brand boosts so the intended manufacturers stay on top.
-   - Generic queries fall back to a standard fuzzy `multi_match` over `title`, `search_text`, and `product_code`.
-   Transliteration matches optionally add phonetic should-clauses to catch mismatched alphabets.
+   - Generic queries fall back to a standard fuzzy `multi_match` over `title`, `search_text`, and `product_code` plus phonetic should-clauses to catch transliterated mismatches.
+4. **Execution & fallback**: Elasticsearch is called once.
+If the brand filter returned too few documents (`settings.brand_fallback_min_hits`), `search_products` immediately rebuilds and reruns the query without the filter, logging `brand_fallback=1` for observability.
-4. **Execution & serialization**: results from Elasticsearch are trimmed to the `_source` fields, converted into lightweight dicts, and stored with the measured `took_ms` and overall `eta_ms`.
-A deeper dive into the scoring stack (multi-match boosts, brand filters, constant-score clauses, phonetics, and the fallback plan) now lives in `SCORING_AND_SEARCH.md`.
+5. **Serialization**: results from Elasticsearch are trimmed to the `_source` fields, converted into lightweight dicts, and stored with the measured `took_ms` and overall `eta_ms`. `SCORING_AND_SEARCH.md` dives into the exact boosts, fuzziness, and phonetic weights.
-5. **Timing logs**: every stage (classification, query building, ES call, post-processing) is timed with `perf_counter()` and logged, which makes it easy to spot SLA regressions.
+6. **Timing logs**: every stage (classification, query building, ES call, post-processing) is timed with `perf_counter()` and logged, which makes it easy to spot SLA regressions.
-6. **Caching**: fresh responses are cached for `settings.cache_ttl_seconds` (default 5 minutes), keeping hot queries under a millisecond after the first hit.
+7. **Caching**: fresh responses are cached for `settings.cache_ttl_seconds` (default 5 minutes), keeping hot queries under a millisecond after the first hit.